This page contains the first steps you should take to start a Halium port.

 If you’re here, you probably already have a device in mind that you wish to port to.
 However, we still encourage you to port to devices that meet the following requirements:

-- Kernel: Halium currently requires a device with a kernel greater than or equal to version 3.1.0 - older device kernels are not compatible with the glibc build in the root filesystem being used.
-Check your device’s kernel version by finding “Kernel Version” in the About page of your Android settings.
+Halium currently requires a device with a Linux kernel version greater than or equal to 3.10.0.
+According to the systemd v217 README, older device kernels are not compatible with systemd v217 or newer.
+You may learn your device’s kernel version by finding “Kernel Version” in the About page of your Android settings.
+The kernel version can also be found in the

-- RAM: While 1GB of RAM is sufficient to start the OS, it is recommended to have greater than 2GB to have a good end user experience.
+- 1GB of RAM is sufficient to start most Halium distributions.
+2GB or higher is recommended for a better end-user experience.

 Head over to the list of ports and check if someone is already working on this device.
 If it is started, collaborate with those porters.